FREQUENTLY ASKED QUESTIONS

 The topic of probate is state-specific so there are not a lot of materials that cover the topic in a general manner.
 Unfortunately, there are not a lot of Utah specific materials either!
-A copy of Utah Probate System, 2nd Edition (KFU142.H35 2005) is located on the shelves near the computer alcove on level 1 and is also available on reserve.
-The most recent edition of Practical Guide to Estate Planning (2016) is available on reserve, and we have some other titles available in the stacks.
-You should also check the Pro Se Collection located near the main entrance on level 1 as we have some books published by Nolo on the subject.
+A copy of Utah Probate System, 2nd Edition (KFU142.H35 2005) is located on level 1 and is also available on reserve.
+The most recent edition of Practical Guide to Estate Planning (2016) is available with the study aids in the compact shelving and we have some other titles available in the stacks (KF726-KF765).
+You should also check the Pro Se Collection in the Reading Room as we have some books published by Nolo on the subject of estate planning.

 Who can use Interlibrary Loan?

-Public patrons should contact their local public library; non-University of Utah students should contact the library at their home institutions; and University of Utah non-law students and staff should contact the Marriott library to make interlibrary loan requests. http://www.law.utah.edu/library/document-delivery-ill/
+Public patrons should contact their local public library; non-University of Utah students should contact the library at their home institutions; University of Utah health sciences students and staff should contact the Eccles Health Sciences Library; and all other University of Utah non-law students and staff should contact the Marriott Library to make interlibrary loan requests. http://www.law.utah.edu/library/document-delivery-ill/.

 How can I find law review articles?

-Patrons can find law review articles online using HeinOnline or Google Scholar.
+Patrons can find law review articles online using HeinOnline (Law Journal Library) or Google Scholar.
 You can search by citation or keyword (article name, author, subject of article, etc.).

 Google Scholar is easier to search, and will search HeinOnline and other databases that patrons have access to on campus (assuming that patrons have set up ‘Library links’ under Settings on Google Scholar).
 Clicking on the article title or the information on the right of the screen will take the patron to the article if it is available.
 See below.